-PS STAFF - representation in DISCIPLINARY MEETINGS Resolution 1 of 2003
+PS -representation in hearings Resolution 1 of 2003

-No trade union which does not have organizational rights with the employer (the state) may represent an employee in a DISCIPLINARY MEETING, hearing or arbitration!
+No trade union which does not have organizational rights with the employer (the state) may represent an employee in a hearing or arbitration!

 "7.
 DISCIPLINARY ENQUIRY

 7.1 Notice of enquiry

 - c.
 The written notice of the disciplinary meeting must use the form of Annexure D, and provide: - i. a description of the allegations of misconduct and the main evidence on which the employer will rely; - ii. details of the time, place and venue of the hearing; and - iii. information on the rights of the employee to representation by a fellow employee or a representative or official of a RECOGNISED TRADE UNION, and to bring witnesses to the hearing."